raymond-w-ko/omegacomplete.vim/README.md

 Similar to the above, if you have "foo\_bar\_fizz\_buzz", the typeing "fbfb" would offer this completion first before prefix completion.

+### Hyphen Completion
+This is really helpful for Lisp or CSS which uses the hyphen key ("-") as a separator or "space" between words.
+For example, if you have a Lisp function like "(defun list-matching-lines)", "lml" would produce the function name.
+As of now this is always on, so I hope you don't do subtraction in other infix languages (like C) without having a space between the operator ("vector1-vector2" vs "vector1 - vector2"), otherwise there will be false positives.

 ### Sematic Completion (of the above two completions)
 There is no good way to briefly explain this in a few words, so you will have to read through the example I have.